Please select the links below to view our Curriculum Planning.

 - All pupils have PE lessons in school.
 These cover the whole range of the subject – movement, fitness, gymnastics, dance, games, athletics, swimming.

 - Swimming takes place in KS1 and 2.
-Children in the Year 1 swim in the Autumn and Spring terms; children in Year 2 swim in the summer term; pupils in Year 3 swim for most of the year; catch-up sessions take place in Year 6 in the summer term.
+Children in the Year 1 and 2 access swimming in Spennymoor; pupils in Year 3 swim for most of the year; catch-up sessions take place in Year 6 in the summer term.

 - KS2 pupils in Years 4, 5 and 6 have gymnastic lessons at the Spennymoor Gym